tszwinglitw/5004-TeamActivities/Module08/README.md

 # Module 07 Team Activity  - MVC: Controller

+In this team activity, we will explore the controller component in the Model-View-Controller (MVC) design pattern.
+The controller is the component that manages the interaction between the model and the view.
+It is responsible for processing client input, updating the model, and updating the view.

 ## Grading
 Grades for team activities will be based on attendance and notes.
 You must attend, and as a team you need to generate notes that we can confirm your work.
 Ideally, you upload the notes as a PDF to the team meeting after you build them out.